Willmo103/CodeFlattener_VCS/README.md

 # CodeFlattener VCS

-CodeFlattener is a tool designed to help manage and version your codebase.
-It provides functionality to flatten your code structure and create versioned snapshots.
+CodeFlattener VCS is a tool designed to help manage and version your codebase.
+It provides functionality to flatten your code structure, create versioned snapshots, and store them in a structured SQLite database for easy access and searching.

+## Features

+- **Code Flattening**: Flattens your codebase into a single Markdown file with proper syntax highlighting
+- **Version Control**: Creates and manages versions of your flattened code
+- **SQLite Database**: Stores individual files and their versions in a structured database
+- **AI Documentation Storage**: Saves and organizes AI conversation snippets
+- **Clipboard Integration**: Easily copy code versions to clipboard for sharing
+- **Automatic Updates**: Checks for and applies updates seamlessly

 ## Installation

-You can install CodeFlattener using one of the following methods:
+You can install CodeFlattener VCS using one of the following methods:

 ### Method 1: Direct Installation Scripts